HazemElHaouari/JavaFx-Linear-Program-Solver/README.md

-# JavaFx-Linear-Programme-Resolution
+# JavaFx-Linear-Program-Solver

-This an application developped in JavaFX.
-We develop it to solve a linear program including our education program.
+This application was developed in JavaFX, for a class project (class of Operational Research).
-Now, it only convert the linear program to standard.
+This Linear Program Solver, is not a full solver, it only convert the linear program to the standard form.

-NB: You will found the application .exe on this folder https://github.com/HazemElHaouari/JavaFx-Linear-Programme-Resolution/tree/master/build/deploy/bundles
+PS: To try it, you could find the executable (.exe) using this link  : https://github.com/HazemElHaouari/JavaFx-Linear-Programme-Resolution/tree/master/build/deploy/bundles